Bruh-Codes/yieldeduXpharos/solidity/README.md

    sometimes connections to your metamask will not be detected.
 This is a reown library problem. to resolve this issue,

 - Click on your metamask
-- Click on the green dot on the top-right beside your options menu
+- Click on the green dot on the top-right beside your pharosions menu
 - Disconnect and try again connecting on th site.

 - Click on Metamask and go to settings